gaultier/blog/advent_of_code_5.md

 It takes 21 milliseconds.
 Not too bad.

-Here is a hand-written C version which only does one allocation and uses mutations, for the input
+Here is a hand-written C version which only does one allocation and removes letters in place:
-string:

 ```c
 #include <stdio.h>